 Khan Academy, a free website aimed at promoting self-paced instruction, houses thousands of academic videos that are baked into guided, adaptive instruction.
 With an initial focus on math, the site now offers courses on a variety of topics in science, economics, history, the arts, and computing, as well as prep for tests like the SAT and GMAT.
 Want to learn about the Federal Reserve Balance Sheet, explore the inside of a DVD player, or simply review some pre-algebra skills?
 It's all here.

 Whether students are exploring on their own, using the site in class, or using it as a resource for homework and test prep, Khan Academy can be a very useful supplement to classroom instruction and discussion.
-If used as a primary source of instruction, it's important to note that the videos tend to be more procedural than conceptual.
+If it's used as a primary source of instruction, it's important to note that the videos tend to be more procedural than conceptual.
 Nevertheless, the site's missions aim to promote more conceptual understanding, as they challenge kids to practice and master skills on their own, using hints and videos as support rather than as the main source of instruction.
 And nearly every Common Core math standard is addressed at each grade level, making the website a rich resource for standards coverage.

 Key Standards Supported